 Main findings

-There was little evidence that lipid-regulating agents had any observed effect on probable and possible Alzheimer’s when compared with no treatment, but some evidence they were associated with an increased risk of an all-cause dementia, vascular dementia and other dementia diagnosis.
+There was little evidence that lipid-regulating agents had any observed effect on probable and possible Alzheimer’s when compared with no treatment, but some evidence they were associated with an increased risk of an all-cause dementia, secondary to their association with vascular and other dementia diagnosis.
 The effect observed in each case was driven by the any statin subgroup, which included a substantial majority of participants.
 For the other drug classes, there was limited evidence of an association with any outcome, with two exceptions.
 Ezetimibe was associated with increased risk of vascular and other dementia, while fibrates were associated with increased risk of all-cause dementia and probable Alzheimer’s disease.

-Comparison to other literature
+Comparison with other literature

 Much of the existing literature focuses on the association of statins alone with neurodegenerative outcomes, with other lipid-regulating agents being grouped as “non-statin cholesterol-lowering drugs.”(8) echoing the distribution of participants in our analysis.